asmtools **Repository Path**: mirrors_openjdk/asmtools ## Basic Information - **Project Name**: asmtools - **Description**: https://wiki.openjdk.org/display/CodeTools/asmtools - **Primary Language**: Unknown - **License**: GPL-2.0 - **Default Branch**: master - **Homepage**: None - **GVP Project**:

 Examples:

-% java -jar ${ASMTOOLS_HOME}/asmtools.jar jdis FILENAME.class > FILENAME.jasm
+% java -jar ${ASMTOOLS_HOME}/asmtools.jar jdis FILENAME.class (Prints FILENAME.jasm to stdout.)

-% java -jar ${ASMTOOLS_HOME}/asmtools.jar jdec FILENAME.class > FILENAME.jcod
+% java -jar ${ASMTOOLS_HOME}/asmtools.jar jdec -d .
+FILENAME.class (Produces FILENAME.jcod in the current directory.)

-Assembler Syntax and tool usage is covered in the AsmTools project wiki.
+Tool usage is covered in the "Using AsmTools".

 Operating Modes